Tide vs Revolut: Comparing business bank accounts

 |Transfers between accounts (Tide/Revolut)||Free||Free|

-Firstly, it’s free to open a Tide account and there’s no monthly fee for the entry-level business account.
-There are also no transaction fees to transfer money between Tide accounts.
-Transfers in or out of your account cost 20p.
-There isn’t at present the facility to make international transfers directly from a Tide business account.
+It’s free to open a Tide account and there’s no monthly fee for the entry-level business account.
+There are no fees for transferring money between Tide accounts, and transfers to or from other bank accounts cost 20p.

-As with Tide, it’s also free to open a business account with Revolut and there are no monthly fees with the free account aimed at those starting out.
-The main difference with Tide is that Revolut offers the facility to hold and exchange up to 28 currencies and provides two local currency accounts in GBP and EUR.
+As with Tide, it’s free to open a business account with Revolut and there are no monthly fees for the free account.
+The main difference with Tide is that Revolut allows you to hold and exchange up to 30 currencies, and provides two local currency accounts in GBP and EUR.

 Tide vs Revolut: paid account plans and smart features